-A Hurd Avenue resident was arrested on a warrant, charging him with evading responsibility Friday, for allegedly crashing into and severely damaging two intercom systems outside McDonald’s on Aug.
+A local man was arrested on a warrant, charging him with evading responsibility Friday, for allegedly crashing into and severely damaging two intercom systems outside McDonald’s on Aug.
 4.

 An employee of the 390 Monroe Turnpike restaurant told officers a green pickup truck with a trailer, driven by a white male with blonde hair down to his ears and glasses, hit the intercoms and took off.

-Witness statements and a police investigation led to officers applying for a warrant for the arrest of Sean Squibb, 18, who was charged and released on $2,500 bond for an Aug.
+Witness statements and a police investigation led to officers applying for a warrant for the arrest of the 18-year-old driver, who was charged and released on $2,500 bond for an Aug.
 27 court date.

-Police said Squibb told officers it was an accident when his boat trailer hit the intercoms.
+Police said he told officers it was an accident when his boat trailer hit the intercoms.

 That ‘burglar’ was a bear